Hi, I’m Eric!

 Eric!
 We are shitting our pants about getting our photo taken.

 Don’t worry guys.
 That’s very normal.
 In fact most couples mention that at some point.
 Don’t worry I’ve got your back!
 I hate getting my photo taken as well.
 I think it’s a good indicator that you’re a human with a pulse.
-Making you feel comfortable and at ease in front of the camera is an important part of my role and something I take pride in.
+Making you feel comfortable and at ease in front of the camera is an important part of my role and something that I take pride in.
 Ultimately that equates to natural and authentic photos and an enjoyable experience for you on your epic day which is super important as well.

 Ixnay on the pose, hey?

 The whole posing thing can sometimes be a worry for couples which is totally understandable.
 No one wants to be pushed, pulled and bossed around on their most special of days.
 For me, very little of the day involves posing.
-During the poritrat session I keep things natural juices flowing while also offering a bit of direction to craft the images into something more beautiful and to create the more conceptual stuff.
+During the portrait session, I keep things natural juices flowing while also offering a bit of direction to craft the images into something more beautiful and to create the more conceptual stuff.
 If it’s a worry, don’t worry, we can always work out a game plan that suits you.
 Before and on the wedding day I’m always vibing on creating an environment in the portrait session that suits the couple, which is different each and every time.

 We’re pretty overwhelmed with all the schedule stuff.
 Can you help?